- UC BERKELEY ACADEMIC HONOR CODE

 Campus policy stipulates that graduation ceremonies must take place after the conclusion of final examinations, with the exception of professional school ceremonies with graduate students only.

-December Commencement will take place Friday, December 14, 2018 and the May Commencement will be held Saturday, May 18, 2019.
+May Commencement will be held Saturday, May 15, 2021.
 For more information, please see the Commencement Convocation Events Office website.

 Contact CTL at firstname.lastname@example.org with any questions about these guidelines.

-The SVSH policy identifies a number of appropriate measures, including but not limited to the following: excusing absences; issuing Incomplete grades; making reasonable academic and work adjustments in the areas of class sessions, exams, tests, project, deadlines, field trips, and any other required activities; developing alternative assignments; and permitting test-taking and course attendance in alternative locations.
+The SVSH policy identifies a number of appropriate measures, including but not limited to the following: excusing absences; issuing Incomplete grades; making reasonable academic and work adjustments in the areas of class sessions, exams, tests, projects, deadlines, field trips, and any other required activities; developing alternative assignments; and permitting test-taking and course attendance in alternative locations.

 Hardships such as housing or food insecurity, uncertain documentation and immigration status, serious medical and mental health concerns, and significant familial distress, directly affect a student’s ability to be present and committed to their educational endeavors.
 While instructors are required to respect accommodations requested through DSP, well-founded requests may also come from other sources, such as the Center for Support and Intervention.
 We encourage you to work with the notifying office to determine whether an adjustment, even if not required by law, might still be appropriate to allow.
 Instructors are encouraged to refer students to the Center for Support and Intervention to advise students experiencing significant hardships.

 As with accommodations for illness, the Senate guidelines, referenced above, advise faculty to use flexibility and good judgment in determining whether to excuse missed work, extend deadlines, or substitute an alternative assignments.